-When a sports agent has a moral epiphany and is fired for expressing it, he decides to put his new philosophy to the test as an independent agent with the only athlete who stays with him and his former secretary.
+When a sports agent has a moral epiphany and is fired for expressing it, he decides to put his new philosophy to the test as an independent agent with the only athlete who stays with him and his former colleague.

 As students at the United States Navy's elite fighter weapons school compete to be best in the class, one daring young pilot learns a few things from a civilian instructor that are not taught in the classroom.

 Jerry Maguire (Tom Cruise) is a successful sports agent.
 The biggest clients, the respect, a beautiful fiancée, he has it all.
 Until one night he questions his purpose.
 His place in the world, and finally comes to terms with what's wrong with his career and life.
-Recording all his thoughts in a mission statement Jerry feels he has a new lease on life.
-Unfortunately his opinions aren't met with enthusiasm from his superiors and after dishonorably being stripped of his high earning clients and elite status within the agency Jerry steps out into the sports business armed with only one volatile client (Cuba Gooding Jr.) and the only person with belief in his abilities (Renée Zellweger) with the impossible task of rebuilding what he once had.
-Along the way he faces the harsh truths which he'd ignored in the past and a host of hardships that he'd never faced before.Written by
+Recording all of his thoughts in a mission statement, Jerry feels he has a new lease on life.
+Unfortunately his opinions aren't met with enthusiasm from his superiors and after dishonorably being stripped of his high earning clients and elite status within the agency, Jerry steps out into the sports business armed with only one volatile client, Rod Tidwell (Cuba Gooding, Jr.), and the only person with belief in his abilities, Dorothy Boyd (Renée Zellweger), with the impossible task of rebuilding what he once had.
+Along the way, he faces the harsh truth which he'd ignored in the past and a host of hardships that he'd never faced before.Written by

 Courtesy of Laserlight Digital See more »

 102 of 137 people found this review helpful.

 Was this review helpful to you?